Disney+: Third-party content

-Multi-Year deal with Sony Pictures
+Multi-year deal with Sony Pictures

-In April 2021, Disney and Sony Pictures reached a multi-year deal to let Sony's titles (such as films from the Spider-Man and Jumanji franchises, and anime licensed by Funimation/Crunchyroll like Attack on Titan and Fate/stay night: Unlimited Blade Works) stream on Hulu and Disney+.
+In April 2021, Disney and Sony Pictures reached a multi-year deal to let Sony's titles (such as films from the Spider-Man and Jumanji franchises, individual tiles like Stuart Little, and anime licensed by Funimation/Crunchyroll like Attack on Titan and Fate/stay night: Unlimited Blade Works) stream on Hulu and Disney+.
 A significant number of Sony titles began streaming on Hulu starting in June 2021.
 It includes films from 2022 onwards.
 While the deal only concerns the United States, titles from Sony Pictures begun to also be added to Disney+ in regions outside of the U.S., as early as June 2022, starting with the majority of the Spider-Man films.
+This also included the animated Spider-Man: Into the Spider-Verse.
+All three Sam Raimi-directed Spider-Man films and The Amazing Spider-Man would eventually be made available on the American version of the platform on April 21, 2023, with Spider-Man: Homecoming and Venom, a film in Sony's Spider-Man Universe, being made available the following month.
+Spider-Man: Far From Home was added on November 3, 2023, and Spider-Man: Across the Spider-Verse was added to the service on May 1, 2025.

+In addition to this, mature Sony content was made available internationally via the Star hub such as Justified, Ghost Rider, The Punisher, The Good Doctor, Schooled, Rescue Me, Future Man, Damages, Mr. Mercedes and For Life, although most of these were removed from the platform eventually.

 European deals

-In European territories, Disney+ contains several locally produced content in order to fulfill certain countries' local content criteria's.
+In European territories, Disney+ contains several locally produced content to fulfill certain countries' local content criteria.

 In November 2021, Disney announced that StudioCanal's Paddington films would be released on Disney+ in the United Kingdom and Ireland, with the films also arriving on Germany and France eventually.
 Several other StudioCanal movies such as Maya the Bee are also available on the service.

-Films from Pathé such as Asterix and Obelix vs. Caesar, and Chicken Run are also available on Disney+ in select European territories.
+Films from Pathé such as Asterix and Obelix vs. Caesar and Chicken Run are also available on Disney+ in select European territories.

-Entertainment One and Hasbro's Peppa Pig is also available on the service in many EMEA regions, first made available in March 2023.
+Hasbro Entertainment's Peppa Pig is also available on the service in many EMEA regions, first made available in March 2023.

+On 10 July 2025, The Walt Disney Company and ITV plc announced that they would agree to share programming on Disney+ and ITVX, under slots entitled "Taste of ITVX" and "Taste of Disney+".
+ITV programmes being added to Disney+ would include Endeavour and The 1% Club, while Disney programmes being added to ITVX would include Andor and Lilo and Stitch: The Series.